dharshiniviswa42-hue/HR-EMPLOYEE-ATTRITION-ANALYSIS/README.md

-# 👥 HR Employee Attrition Analysis
+#  HR Employee Attrition Analysis

-## 📌 Project Overview
+##  Project Overview

-Employee attrition is a major challenge in organizations.
+Employee attrition is one of the most critical challenges faced by HR departments worldwide.
 High attrition leads to increased recruitment costs, loss of institutional knowledge, and reduced team productivity.

-This project performs an **end-to-end HR analytics study** on the IBM HR Employee Attrition Dataset to uncover the key drivers behind employee turnover and provide actionable business recommendations using SQL, Excel, and Power BI.
+This project performs an **end-to-end HR analytics study** on the IBM HR Employee Attrition Dataset to uncover the key drivers behind employee turnover and provide actionable business recommendations.

 ---

-## 🎯 Objective
+##  Objective

 - Understand why employees leave the organization
 - Analyze attrition patterns across age, salary, department, job role, overtime, and more